 Dr. Brayboy is ASU President’s Professor of Indigenous Education and Justice in the School of Social Transformation.
 At ASU, he is director of the Center for Indian Education and co-editor of the Journal of American Indian Education.
 He also has affiliations with the Mary Lou Fulton Teachers College, American Indian Studies, and the Department of English.
 From 2007 to 2012, Brayboy was Visiting President’s Professor of Indigenous Education at the University of Alaska, Fairbanks.
 His research focuses on the experiences of Indigenous students, staff, and faculty in institutions of higher education, Indigenous Knowledge Systems, and Indigenous Research Methodologies.
 He has edited and authored more than 70 scholarly products, including five book-length monographs.

-Twila Cassadore, San Carlos Apache, Arizona
+Twila Cassadore, Cultural Project Assistant, San Carlos Apache Tribe

 Cassadore has been working with San Carlos Apache, White Mountain Apache, and Yavapi peoples over the past 25 years, conducting interviews with elders to bring information back into the community to address health and social problems.
 Cassadore described the importance of foods like grass seeds and acorn seeds to the diets of Apaches before people were moved onto reservations and became reliant on rations, and later, commodities.